Antaris/RazorEngine/doc/DevelopReadme.md

-﻿# RazorEngine implementation documentation
+# RazorEngine implementation documentation

 ## Building

 Open the ``.sln`` file or run ``./build``.
-NOTE: It is possible that you can ony build the ``.sln`` file AFTER doing an initial ``./build`` (because nuget dependencies have to be downloaded).
+NOTE: It is possible that you can only build the ``.sln`` file AFTER doing an initial ``./build`` (because nuget dependencies have to be resolved).

 ## General overview: